orhun/git-cliff/CONTRIBUTING.md

 # License

-By contributing, you agree that your contributions will be licensed under [GNU General Public License v3.0](./LICENSE).
+By contributing, you agree that your contributions will be licensed under [The MIT License](./LICENSE-MIT) or [Apache License 2.0](./LICENSE-APACHE).